(Ask to see private professional Toy Design portfolio for projects not disclosed to public yet)

 This was a project during my 2023 internship.

-It is not common for an intern to have a toy designed and approved for production; I am the first to have this happen.
-I was fortunate to be there at a time where they had a "late add" to the following year's release, meaning I had a chance.
+It is not common for an intern to have a toy approved for production, but I was fortunate to be there at a time where they had a "late add" to the following year's release.
 I took this opportunity to come up with something worth an approval to get my name in the game.

 Deliverable: